arangodb/arangodb/3rdParty/snappy/snappy-1.1.7/README.md

 in 64-bit mode, it compresses at about 250 MB/sec or more and decompresses at about 500 MB/sec or more.
 (These numbers are for the slowest inputs in our benchmark suite; others are much faster.)
-In our tests, Snappy usually is faster than algorithms in the same class (e.g. LZO, LZF, FastLZ, QuickLZ, etc.) while achieving comparable compression ratios.
+In our tests, Snappy usually is faster than algorithms in the same class (e.g. LZO, LZF, QuickLZ, etc.) while achieving comparable compression ratios.

 Typical compression ratios (based on the benchmark suite) are about 1.5-1.7x